- 1 Introduction

 The Motto: “Let Things Follow Their Natural Course”

 Some people argue that we should “trust in God” and let Him determine the size of our family.
 And, if we truly trust God, then we should not use contraception or family planning.
 The assumption that these people start from seems to be that if we “just let things follow their natural course,” then God is working better than when we seek to control things and plan for them to happen.
 But of course this hypothesis is wrong!
 God has some influence in controlling the conception of children as much when we use family planning as when we do not.
-The hands of the Almighty are not tied by our family planning!
-A couple will have children if God wills it, whether or not they use contraception.
-As evidence, there are many cases of women who have used contraception for years and still become pregnant.
-So, whether or not we use contraception, in the end, God can have an influence on one’s family size.

 This type of thinking “trust the Lord and do not use contraception” is based on the false assumption that what happens “naturally” reflects what God has best for our lives, and what happens through human means is second hand.
 Why do we conclude that the way to let God decide the size of our family is to step aside and let nature take its course?
 We certainly don’t think that way in other areas of our lives.
 For example, we never say that we should not cut our hair so that “God can decide” the length of our hair.
 Farmers don’t just allow the wind to plant their crops out of fear that the active management of what they grow on their land somehow interferes with the provision God wants to give them.
 Families don’t just trust God that he will give them food and then wait for it to fall from the sky, but they go to the store to buy it and prepare it.
 God created certain natural laws according to which the world works, but He gave people the authority to decide how to use these laws for their own good: